A structure-preserving finite element method for the multi-phase Mullins-Sekerka problem with triple junctions: Introduction

-Let us briefly review numerical methods being available in the literature for the Mullins-Sekerka problem and for its diffuse interface model, the multi-component Cahn-Hilliard equation \eqref{eq:CahnHilliardVV}.
-To the best of our knowledge, there are presently no sharp interface methods for the numerical approximation of the multi-phase Mullins-Sekerka problem.
+Let us briefly review numerical methods being available in the literature for the Mullins--Sekerka problem {and for} its diffuse interface model, the multi-component Cahn--Hilliard equation \eqref{eq:CahnHilliardVV}.
+To the best of our knowledge, there are presently no sharp interface methods for the numerical approximation of the multi-phase Mullins--Sekerka problem.
 For the boundary integral method for the two-phase case, we refer the reader to \cite{BatesBrown,Bates1995ANS,ChenKublikTsai2017,Mayer2000,ZhuChenHou}.
 A level set formulation of moving boundaries together with the finite difference method was proposed in \cite{ChenMettimanOsherSmereka1997}.
-For an implementation of the method of fundamental solutions for the Mullins-Sekerka problem in $2$D, see \cite{Eto2023}.
-For the parametric finite element method in general dimensions, see \cite{Nurnberg202203}.
-Numerical analysis of the scalar Cahn-Hilliard equation is dealt with in the works \cite{BarrettBlowey1995,BarrettBloweyGarcke1999,BloweyElliott1992,ElliottFrench1987}.
-Feng and Prohl \cite{FengProhl2004} proposed a mixed fully discrete finite element method for the Cahn-Hilliard equation and provided error estimates between the solution of the Mullins-Sekerka problem and the approximate solution of the Cahn-Hilliard equation which are computed by their scheme.
+For an implementation of the method of fundamental solutions for the Mullins--Sekerka problem in $2$D, see \cite{Eto2024}.
+For the parametric finite element method in general dimensions, see \cite{BarrettGarckeRobert2010,Nurnberg202203}.
+Numerical analysis of the scalar Cahn--Hilliard equation is dealt with in the works \cite{BarrettBlowey1995,BarrettBloweyGarcke1999,BloweyElliott1992,ElliottFrench1987}.
+Feng and Prohl \cite{FengProhl2004} proposed a mixed fully discrete finite element method for the Cahn--Hilliard equation and provided error estimates between the solution of the Mullins--Sekerka problem and the approximate solution of the Cahn--Hilliard equation which are computed by their scheme.
 The established error bounds yielded a convergence result in \cite{FengProhl2005}.
-Aside from the sharp interface model, the Cahn-Hilliard equation for the multi-component case has been computed in several works, see \Edd{\cite{BarrettBloweyGarcke2001, BloweyCopettiElliott1996,Eyre1993,LiChoiKim2016,Nurnberg09}}.
-The multi-component Cahn-Hilliard equation on surfaces has recently been considered in \cite{LiLiuXiaHeLi2022}.
+Aside from the sharp interface model, the Cahn--Hilliard equation for the multi-component case has been computed in several works, see {\cite{BarrettBloweyGarcke2001, BloweyCopettiElliott1996,Eyre1993,LiChoiKim2016,Nurnberg09}}.
+The multi-component Cahn--Hilliard equation on surfaces has recently been considered in \cite{LiLiuXiaHeLi2022}.